rsyncOSX/mydocsy/content/en/docs/Important.md

 Through the SSH tunnel, the transfer is encrypted when transmitted over a network connection.

 Refer to the *Passwordless login* section for further information on SSH and SSH-keys.
 This feature cannot be disabled.

-#### Safety precautions

-`rsync` is a powerful tool, but improper usage can cause damage and data loss.
-RsyncUI incorporates various verification and checks.
-However, it is your responsibility to verify that a new task performs as intended before executing it.

-The snapshot feature of `rsync` is a valuable addition.
-It is possible to modify the snapshot number.

-{{< alert >}}

-If you inadvertently modify the snapshot number, please thoroughly comprehend the consequences and the rationale behind the change.
-Should you make any modifications, there are certain necessary cleanups that must be performed prior to executing the subsequent snapshot synchronization task.

-{{< /alert >}}

-If you permit RsyncUI to handle the task, you can reasonably expect a safe outcome.
-RsyncUI is a complimentary and open-source application.
-Kindly review the MIT license.

 #### Aborting Tasks